nseidm1/TaskExecutor/README.md

 1) The TaskExecutor has a queue for you to bulk execute Tasks.
 You can use the addToQueue() and removeFromQueue() methods, followed by the executeQueue() method. <br>
 2) If you add items to the queue after calling executeQueue(), you'll have to call executeQueue() at a future time.
-You'll probably want to check the queue for existing items, as you may want to double check your not executing items that are already been executed depending on how you executed the Task (boolean removeOnException, boolean removeOnSuccess). <br>
+You'll probably want to check the queue for existing items, as you may want to double check your not executing items that have already been executed; this is pertinent depending on how you executed the Task (boolean removeOnException, boolean removeOnSuccess). <br>
 3) setRemoveOnException() may be useful; if your Task experiences an exception during execution, and the Task is part of the queue, do you want it to be removed from the queue?<br>
 4) TaskExecutor has the findTaskByTag(String TAG) method.<br>